a16z/jolt/book/src/intro.md

 The Jolt codebase currently targets the RISC-V instruction set which is supported by most high-level language compilers, but the code is intended to be extensible and usable by any ISA.

 The only property of the ISA that Jolt requires is that each primitive instruction is "decomposable".
-This means that evaluating the instruction on on or two 32-bit or 64-bit inputs can be done via a procedure of the following form.
+This means that evaluating the instruction on one or two 32-bit or 64-bit inputs can be done via a procedure of the following form.
 Decompose each input into, say, 8-bit chunks, apply one or more specified functions to these chunks (one from each input), and reconstruct the output of the original instruction from the outputs of the functions operating on the chunks.